Mathematics and Statistics

 MATH 351 Linear Models

-Content: As an introduction to statistical modeling, this course surveys general model-building methods and studies linear regression analysis that is widely employed for modeling the relationship between a response variable and a set of explanatory variables.
-It aims to blend both theory and applications to gain an understanding of the concepts and methods for applying statistical modeling techniques in a wide variety of disciplines.
+Content: Introduction to statistical modeling.
+General model-building methods; linear regression analysis widely employed for modeling the relationship between a response variable and a set of explanatory variables.
+Blend of theory and applications to gain an understanding of the concepts and methods for applying statistical modeling techniques in a wide variety of disciplines.

 Semester credits: 4.